nerds-cooking/partisia-lottery/readme.md

 This project demonstrates how MPC technology can be applied to create a fully private, transparent, and fair lottery system where:

-- Participant identities remain hidden
+- Participant identities remain hidden (to a degree)
+- Lottery operations are secure and tamper-proof
-- Entry counts and ticket purchases are kept private
+- Entry ticket counts are kept private
 - Winner selection is verifiably random and cannot be manipulated
-- Users maintain complete privacy of their financial transactions
+- Users maintain complete ownership of their tokens

 ## Components